GluuFederation/docs-gluu-server-prod/docs/source/release-notes/index.md

 - [#1211](https://github.com/GluuFederation/oxAuth/issues/1211) Key expiration messages should be logged only if auto re-new is not enabled or re-generation interval is too big for key lifetime

-- [#1202](https://github.com/GluuFederation/oxAuth/issues/1202) oxAuth should autconfigure tokens clean size based on server load
+- [#1202](https://github.com/GluuFederation/oxAuth/issues/1202) oxAuth should auto configure tokens clean size based on server load

 - [#1198](https://github.com/GluuFederation/oxAuth/issues/1198) Add JSON configuration property to control removal of offline access refresh tokens